Early Slavs: Culture-historical viewpoint

+Processual viewpoint

 According to the processual viewpoint which emphasizes the culture-social model of ethnogenesis, there is "no need to explain culture change exclusively in terms of migration and population replacement".
 It argues that the Slavic expansion was primarily "a linguistic spread".
 The Slavic languages spread throughout regions of Europe for different reasons.
 Jouko Lindstedt wrote that "there is no single explanation for the Slavic spread in the east of Europe as there was in the west for the spread of Latin and Proto-Romance."
 Central Europe was slavicized by Slavic migration.
 Having been largely abandoned by Germanic populations in the 6th century, the Baltic region and the Elbe river were re-settled by Slavic populations.
 The East Slavic languages spread throughout eastern Europe by way of migration and language shift.
 East Slavic had become a prestige language through its adoption of literacy, displacing Finno-Ugric and Baltic languages, while absorbing elements of the former.
 South Slavic languages spread throughout the Balkans, replacing the languages of the Romanized and Hellenized local populations as a result of complex language shifts, involving tribal networks created through the spread of newly militarized Slavic tribes.
 Horace Lunt attributes the spread of Slavic to the "success and mobility of the Slavic 'special border guards' of the Avar khanate", who used it as a lingua franca in the Avar Khaganate.
 According to Lunt, only as a lingua franca could Slavic supplant other languages and dialects whilst remaining relatively uniform.
 Although it could explain the formation of regional Slavic groups in the Balkans, the Eastern Alps and the Morava-Danube basin, Lunt's theory does not account for the spread of Slavic to the Baltic region and the territory of the Eastern Slavs, which are areas with no historical links to the Pannonian Avars.
+However, the idea of Slavic as a lingua franca is highly doubtful because the Late Proto-Slavic/Common Slavic had a complex morphological and accentological system, as well Avars and Slavs had no social and economical mechanisms for spread of lingua franca.
+As concluded by Alan Timberlake, "there was demic movement, the recent vilification of migration notwithstanding ... the spread of Slavic is not especially complex", it was mostly due to natives depopulation, secondly interaction with and adoption by other ethnic groups, and thirdly Slavic assimilation of small groups of foreign speaking people.